yshmarov/livechat/README.md

 and want instant delivery? `config.action_cable = true` — polling stays the fallback.

-Visitors can expand the panel when a conversation needs room:

 ![The widget expanded to a larger panel](docs/screenshots/02-widget-expanded.png)

 ## The inbox